xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

   IsInitial.ofUnique _
 ```

 *Mathematical Significance:* The empty scheme is the initial object in the category of schemes.
-This means that for every scheme $X$, there exists a unique morphism $\emptyset \to X$.
+This means that for every scheme $X$, there exists a unique morphism $emptyset -> X$.

 The initial property reflects the fact that the empty scheme has no geometric content and can be "included" into any other scheme in a canonical way.
 This is the scheme-theoretic generalization of the fact that the empty set can be included into any set.